slam310/Meteor-S3-Progress/README.md

 Next the example application will show you the setup views.
 You should have already setup an AWS S3 bucket and credentials.

+### Reset Mongo
+To reset the mongo database used in the example application run `meteor reset`.
+This will remove ALL collections used in the example applicaiton.
+It WILL NOT remove any files you have uploaded to S3.

 ## Support
 You have a few options for getting support: